 The initiative is a grassroots effort from "Feel Good Flowers," led by Amy Burstyn Fritz, who were inspired to bring beauty and gratitude to those who are working on the frontlines during COVID-19.

-In turn they have inspired others to raise funds for the hospitals through a dedicated Feel Good Flowers Fund To date, the group has raised more than $22,000 for hospital supplies related to COVID relief.
+In turn they have inspired others to raise funds for the hospitals through a dedicated Feel Good Flowers Fund [Editor's Note: Link is no longer available] To date, the group has raised more than $22,000 for hospital supplies related to COVID relief.

 The installations have been seen across hospitals in the city, including Toronto General and Toronto Western.
 The Princess Margaret installation was sponsored by Chestnut Park Real Estate Limited.